Charming Coastal Towns to Visit in Suffolk, England

 Hike Orford Ness

-With its mix of land, marsh, lagoons and waterways Orford Ness is now a nature reserve.
-Trails lead though the marsh and shingle habitats to the sea, taking in wildlife, ex-military testing areas, buildings and displays.
+With its mix of land, marsh, lagoons, and waterways Orford Ness is now a nature reserve.
+Trails lead through the marsh and shingle habitats to the sea, taking in wildlife, ex-military testing areas, buildings, and displays.

 Go Crabbing and Cruising at Orford Quay

-When my kids were little, they loved coming to Orford to crab.
-Many a Sunday morning was spent at the quay in the hope of catching a crab!
+Many a Sunday morning of ours has been spent at the quay in the hope of catching a crab!

 Then see how many you can catch before releasing them back into the river.
 The village store website is your best bet for local news, events and those important tide times.

-From the quay you can also enjoy a river cruise.
-There are several companies offering slightly different options.
-You’ll find various boards there advertising their trips right on the quay.
+From the quay, you can also enjoy a river cruise.
+Several companies are offering slightly different options.
+Youโll find various boards there advertising their trips right on the quay.

 Seasonable River Cruises

 Or, if you fancy a dining cruise, book a table on Lady Florence.
-Choose from breakfast, lunch, supper or a dinner cruise and enjoy listening to the skipper’s commentary about the area as you eat.
-As well as being dog friendly, it operates throughout the year.
+Choose from breakfast, lunch, supper, or a dinner cruise.
+Enjoy listening to the skipperโs commentary about the area as you eat.
+As well as being dog-friendly, it operates throughout the year.

-If cruising nor crabbing is your thing, enjoy just sitting on the quay.
-It’s really peaceful.
-Pop into the Riverside Tearoom for coffee and cake as you watch the boats bob past.
-For such a tiny quay, there’s certainly a lot going on!
+If cruising or crabbing is not your thing, enjoy just sitting on the quay.
+Itโs really peaceful.
+Pop into the Riverside Tearoom Orford for coffee and cake as you watch the boats bob past.ย For such a tiny quay, thereโs certainly a lot going on!

 Enjoy Local Produce of Orford